Jasper National Park On a Budget

 NeighborhoodsJasper is an alpine town located at the center of the national park.
 The town itself is small enough to easily navigate on foot, and has plenty of options for dining, drinking, and accommodations-both camping and lodging.
 The train station is located on the east side of town, around which visitors will find a concentration of cafes, restaurants, shops, and inns.
 Many of the shops sell outdoor gear and apparel.
 There are two main tourism companies in town: Brewster (larger, 50-person bus tours) and SunDog (smaller, 12-person bus tours).
 Both offer a varieties of tours to most of the park's major attractions.
 For a more independent adventure, many hiking trails are accessible right from the town center.
 Located at the heart of Jasper National Park, the town is nestled between mountains, with the Athabasca River situated to the east and alpine lakes all around.

 ActivitiesIn Jasper, activities ranges by season from hiking, biking, and camping in the summer, to cross country and downhill skiing in the winter.
 No matter the activity, the scenery-abundant with native flora and fauna-will steal the show.
-Visitors can arrange a bus tour for a more guided experience of the park's features, or hop on the Jasper Skytram for stunning views from above.
+Visitors will find plenty of things to do in Jasper year-round, too.
+You can arrange a bus tour for a more guided experience of the park's features, or hop on the Jasper Skytram for stunning views from above.
 Be prepared to spot wildlife on any adventure.
 A few of the local species include elk, caribou, moose, porcupine, beaver, river otter, grizzly and black bear, coyote, mountain goat and bighorn sheep, bald eagle, great horned owl, and many others.

 Food and DiningAs a major vacation and tourism destination, Jasper has also become a hub for good eats, fine food, trendy restaurants, cozy pubs, charming cafes, and more.
 From hearty alpine meals to globally-inspired entrees, the dining options in Jasper are many and varied.
 Guests looking for authentic Canadian cuisine, should be sure to sample the local maple syrup with a pancake breakfast.
 The province of Alberta, within which Jasper is located, is also world renowned for its locally raised beef.
 It can be barbequed, grilled, braised, minced, or skewered and is often served with mushrooms, onions, green peppers, rice, beans, and a variety of sauces.
 Game meats and wild fish are also common, as are bison steaks, burgers, and sausages.
 Meals will often come with a side of vegetables like beets, carrots, or sweet Taber corn, and desserts usually consist of local nuts and berries.
 Jasper will have a variety of these local eats, in addition to the more varied international options.